-Katana allows manufacturers to track inventory and production at several locations, allowing you to easily track the production status of a subassembly at a contract manufacturer's location, or even provide them access, so you both have a channel to notify each other when production starts or finishes.
+Katana’s contract manufacturing software allows you to track inventory and production at several locations, which means you can easily track the production status of a subassembly at a contract manufacturer’s location, or even provide them access, so you both have a channel to notify each other when production starts or finishes.

 Many other features

 Includes a master production schedule, floor-level management, integration with popular e-commerce platforms like Shopify and WooCommerce, and accounting software, such as Xero and QuickBooks.

 And there we have it!
 A breakdown of the assemble to order model, and how you can make and manage your ATO products.